eriksandoval-py/inventory-management-system/README.md

 # Inventory Management System
-## Author: [Erik Sandoval]
+## Authors: Erik Sandoval and Noah Wright

 ### Purpose:
-[This app will serve as an inventory management system.
-It will keep track of which items are in stock, and which items are out of stock by using a database.
-The app will use a GUI to display the items in the database, and allow the user to add, remove, and update items in the database.
-The app will also allow the user to search for items in the database.
-The app will also allow the user to sort the items in the database by name, price, and quantity as well as filter the items in the same way.
-The app will be comprised of these classes: App.java, Inventory.java, Item.java, Observer.java (interface), Customer.java, Employee.java (interface), Manager.java,LeadTechnician, Technician, Store.java, Order.java..... (more to come)]
+This app will serve as an inventory management system for electronics repair stores.
+It will utilize React, Spring Boot and Java, and MongoDB.
+The app software will follow an object oriented design philosophy and implement the observer pattern in order to support customer and employee viewing.
+Employee viewing will also be subcategorized into Tech, Lead, Manager, and Admin.